BoevaLab/MasterTF/README.md

 Optionnal :
-Get a Protein-Protein Interaction file from STRING, and have it in the same format as 9606.protein.links.full.v10.5.filtered.txt.
+You can get a Protein-Protein Interaction file from STRING, and have it in the same format as 9606.protein.links.full.v10.5.filtered.txt.
+By setting the "-p" parameter to this file, and the "-n" parameter to True, the pipeline can now take into account non-direct TF binding to the DNA.